 - Regularly review our information collection, storage and processing practices, including physical security measures, to guard against unauthorised access to systems.

 - Restrict access to personal information to our employees, contractors and agents who need to know that information in order to process it for us and who are subject to strict contractual confidentiality obligations.
 FXCM may discipline or terminate individuals who maliciously acquire information, without being entitled to its access.

 Some of the cookies that FXCM sets when you visit any of our websites are essential to the working functionality of the site.
 Without these cookies, you would not be able to chat online, fill out a trading application, or deposit funds.
 Performance cookies are another type of cookies FXCM uses to provide with you a better user experience and to improve how content on our website is presented.
 Marketing cookies are also set usually by third party advertising networks to ensure we are providing you with targeted adverts more relevant to you and your interests.
 If you do not want to receive non-mandatory cookies, you can manage your preferences here.

 In some instances, our use of your personal information may result in automated decisions being taken (including profiling) that legally affect you or similarly significantly affect you.

 Automated decisions mean that a decision concerning you is made automatically on the basis of a computer determination (using software algorithms), without our human review.

 We make automated decisions at account opening, where we check that the offered products or services are appropriate for you based on the information you provide to us.
 For example we may use information about your financial standing or socio-demographic information to assess whether you are appropriate and understand the risk involved when trading our products.

 When we make an automated decision about you, you have the right to contest the decision, to express your point of view, and to require a human review of the decision.
-You can exercise this right by visiting the dedicated page here.
+You can exercise this right by contacting us at email@example.com.
 Please note that you may be required to prove your identity for us to service you.